johno/johnotander.github.io/_posts/2014-06-04-an-introduction-to-the-swift-programming-language.md

 Classes in Swift are quite terse and simple.
 Adding properties, with a getter and setter, only requires declaring a variable in the class, using `let` for a constant property and `var` for a mutable data type.

 The instantiation of a class always calls the `init()` method, if available.
-This is serves as the constructor.
+This serves as the constructor.
 You can add named parameters in order to accept data, optional or not, upon instantiation.

 Look at the following implementation of a `User` class below for an example of Swift's class syntax and structure: